soc/soc.me/_languages/unary-operators-are-unnecessary.md

 ---
-title:  "Language Design: Unary Operators"
+title:  "Language Design: Unary Operators are Unnecessary"
 date:   2019-09-21 12:00:00 +0200
+redirect_from: "/languages/unary-operators"
 ---

 Many languages provide unary operators, usually written as a prefix to the value they apply to.